 The terms and conditions of Amazon

-"Amazon.de reserves the right to claim damages from the seller if the respective buyer of the item is compensated due to insufficient performance of the purchase contract according to the rules of A to z warranty of Amazon.de."
+"Amazon.de reserves the right to demand compensation from the seller if the respective buyer of the item is compensated by Amazon.de due to inadequate fulfillment of the purchase contract in accordance with the rules of the A to Z guarantee."

 And exactly because of these conditions, Amazon.de made me regressful!